MiloMT/WebDev-Pathway-Assistant/README.md

 #### Summation

-There are three main tables that act as the backbone to this API, that is: Tool, Stack and User.
-Each of the other resources are designed to contribute to these three combined with two join tables that act as a link between these major tables.
+There are three main models that act as the backbone to this API, that is: Tool, Stack and User.
+Each of the other resources are designed to contribute to these three combined with two join tables that act as a link between these major models.

 #### Tool Model

-The tool model contains it's own information in the form of an ID for a primary key, a name and a description.
-This table also contains two foreign keys attached to the tables 'Categories' and 'Languages'.
+The tool model contains it's own information in the form of an ID for a primary key, a name and a description as a tool can be only apart of one category and one language at any one time.
+This model also contains two foreign keys attached to the models 'Categories' and 'Languages'.
 These foreign keys are used so that each tool can be defined in conjunction with categories and languages, which both can be related to multiple records within the tools table.
 So each of these follow a one to many relationship from the tools to the categories and languages.
-Outside of this, the tools table is used as a foreign key / conjoined primary key in the tool_steps table as one tool can have multiple steps forming a one to many relationship from tools to tool_steps.
-Lastly, the tools table is attached to two join tables, both user_tools and stack_tools, to provide the functionality of a many to many relationship between the three major tables through a one to many relationship to the join table from both ends.
-As with the tool_steps table, each of the join tables uses the tools ID within their primary key, allowing for efficient routing for correct information.
+Outside of this, the tools model is used as a foreign key / conjoined primary key in the tool_steps model as one tool can have multiple steps forming a one to many relationship from tools to tool_steps.
+Lastly, the tools model is attached to two join tables, both user_tools and stack_tools, to provide the functionality of a many to many relationship between the three major models through a one to many relationship to the join table from both ends.
+As with the tool_steps model, each of the join models uses the tools ID within their primary key, allowing for efficient routing for correct information.

+Due to the back_populating in the tool model, the tool schema has access to information about related categories, languages and tool_steps.

 ```python
 class Tool(db.Model):